St. Louis Association of Community Organizations

 At this moment SLACO members represent 33 percent of the population of the City of St. Louis, a figure that needs to increase steadily in the next year.
 Increasing our membership is important for both internal and external reasons.
 Internally, the larger our membership pool, the more helpful we will be to one another in our joint problem-solving sessions called the Neighborhood Roundtable.
 Externally, as we increase the number of people and neighborhoods we represent, we increase our sphere of influence and ability to impact formal and informal decision making processes in our region.
 The quality of our education and advocacy efforts will only increase as we add more collective experience and wisdom to our mix.

 3. SLACO membership can be just plain fun and encouraging.

 Almost everyone who becomes really active in neighborhood leadership eventually encounters a period of discouragement or just needing some new ideas.
 Burnout sometimes results.
 Meeting others who care about the same topics and face the same challenges can bring a welcome sense of relief that you are not alone in facing a particular obstacle.
 In spite of being a group with quite a serious purpose, laughter is common when we gather, as people are able to put their own experiences in perspective and see the humor in common situations within organizations.
 One of the typical responses to our annual neighborhood conference is that the best thing about the conference was the opportunity to meet other people, both to enjoy being sociable and to gain new hope and inspiration from listening to the success stories that are shared there.

 How to Join

 Joining could not be simpler.
-If your neighborhood association wishes to be part of the decision making, learning, and action here, just send your dues payment and contact us with the name and contact information for your designated representative on the SLACO board.
+If your neighborhood association wishes to be part of the decision making, learning, and action here, just send your dues payment and contact us with the name and contact information for your designated representative.
 If you need to have us come talk with your board or at your general membership meeting, we will be glad to do so.